 - Default: Default means that the borrower is not able to pay back the loan.
 If the borrower defaults, certain legal processes may kick in on behalf of the lender to recover the remaining loan balance from the borrower.

 - Deferred payment loan: If the payments do not start immediately, it is called a deferred payment loan.
-The borrower and lender might agree that the payment process will start at a specified, later date.
+The borrower and lender might agree that the payment process will start at a later date.

 - Factor rate: This is a specific type of business financing expressed as a factor of the total loan amount instead of a traditional interest rate.

-- Loan-to-value (LTV) ratio: This refers to the percentage of the asset’s value that is covered by the loan.
+- Loan-to-value (LTV) ratio: It refers to the percentage of the asset’s value that is covered by the loan.
 This is usually found in real estate when a business needs a loan to purchase commercial property.